afiore/stateMachine.js/README.md

 **Parameters:**

-- _state_: the name of a state (String).
+- _state_: the name of a machine state (String).
 - _onEnter:_ a callback to be executed when the object enters the present state (Function, optional).
 - _onExit:_ a callback to be executed when the object leaves the present state (Function, optional).

+**Events:**

-When entering a state, the object will use the EventEmitter API to fire two events:
+When entering a state, the object will fire two events using the [EventEmitter](http://nodejs.org/docs/v0.4.7/api/events.html) API:

-- `state:<state-name>` an event notifying listeners that the machine has entered a specific state (will also pass a data value when the onEnter function returns a value).
+- `state:<state-name>`: an event suitable for handling a single specific state change (will also pass along a `data` argument if the `onEnter` callback returns a value).
-- `state-change` a generic event suitable for listening to several state changes with a single function.
+- `state-change`: a generic event suitable for handling several state changes withing a single function.

+event listener example:

         vendingMachine.on('state-change', function onStateChange(enteringState, data) {
           switch (enteringState) {
             case 'money-loaded':
           console.info('money has been loaded');
           break;
         case 'off':
           ...
       }
     });

-#### Transitions
+---

     addTransition(transitionName, fromTo, onTransition)